 Tip: pick up the rental car this afternoon.
 This would be easier, and you can leave early the following morning (highly recommended).

 From Arequipa you drive to the Colca Canyon: a fairly easy route.
-It is worth stopping a few times along the way; you will pass through a reserve where many vicuñas roam freely and you will drive along lakes with flamingos.
+It is worth stopping a few times along the way; you will pass through a reserve where many vicuñas roam freely and you will drive along lakes with the chance to see flamingos.
 The snow-capped volcanoes in the background complete this surreal landscape.

 From Chivay, the capital of the Colca Canyon, you drive another 15 minutes to Coporaque for lunch with your host family!
 With a local guide (speaks Spanish only, translator optional at an extra cost) you explore the village on foot and visit the viewpoint where you can see almost the entire route for the next day.